Turbulent magnetic field amplification in binary neutron star mergers: Discussion

 \section{Discussion}

 The combination of high-order numerical schemes, high-resolution and LES techniques with the gradient SGS model, allow us to describe accurately small-scale dynamo effects in magnetized neutron star mergers.
 Our simulations demonstrate that the numerical methods are able to capture the magnetic field amplification within the bulk of the remnant, and the corresponding final saturation level.
-Although our numerical setup is not suitable to investigate the convergence in the low density envelope, the results in the bulk are encouraging and we expect benefits also in this regime.
+These results suggest that LES, combined with the gradient SGS model, can be interpreted as a method to increase the effective resolution of the simulations by at least a factor 2 (and possibly higher).
+In our scenario, it allowed us to achieve numerical convergence for moderately high resolutions, which would have been otherwise beyond our reach.
+Let us also notice that, although our numerical setup is not suitable to investigate the convergence in the low density envelope, the results in the bulk are encouraging and we expect benefits also in this regime.

 We have considered magnetized neutron stars with realistic magnetic field strength of $10^{11}$ G, an intensity small enough not to alter the topology of the remnant's amplified field.
 These values represent a tiny fraction of the total energy of the system and are much smaller than commonly used in numerical simulations.